-As saying goes, it’s important to “stop and smell the roses” or, in this case, to stop and smell Michigan’s wildflowers.
+As saying goes, it’s important to “stop and smell the roses” or, in this case, to stop and smell Michigan wildflowers.
 It can be easy to overlook the colors and shapes that line Michigan’s roads, bike paths, and hiking trails as we rush to the beach, off camping, or head “Up North” to soak up the summer.
 Native plants play an important role in Michigan’s environment and economy through pollination, food sources, and habitats for insects and animals.
-Learning about these special flowers can encourage a deeper appreciation for Michigan’s natural beauty.
+Learning about these special flowers can encourage a deeper appreciation of Michigan’s natural beauty.

 Queen Anne’s Lace

-A member of the parsnip family, and also known as wild carrot, this white detailed flower resembles lace and is named after Queen Anne of Great Britain.
+A member of the parsnip family, and also known as wild carrot, this white detailed Michigan wildflower resembles lace and is named after Queen Anne of Great Britain.
 It is said the small red flower in the center represents a blood droplet from Queen Anne pricking her finger while sewing lace.
 Although parts of this flower are edible, it looks very similar to a deadly plant called Water Hemlock and a poisonous plant called Hogweed.

 Originating from the continent of Asia, daylilies have been bred to adapt to a North American climate over time and can be spotted along Michigan’s roads, fields, and farms throughout the summer.
 Although these bright and colorful flowers resemble lilies, they are not true lilies.
 These flowers are part of the genus Hemerocallis which is a Greek term meaning “beautiful for one day.”
 Daylilies earned this name because each bloom only lasts for a day at a time.